Key messages to take away

 Click here to view the video transcript

-Thank you for taking this ‘Helping Students Learn How to Learn’ course which has been developed with Todd D. Zakrajsek.
+Thank you for taking this ‘The Role of Structure in Inclusive Teaching’ course which has been developed with Kelly Hogan and Viji Sathy.
 We hope you have enjoyed it.
 Remember to mark this lesson as ‘Mark Complete’ to earn your Course Completion Badge.